Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 ----

 ## Session 3
+		might experiment with letting some events happen in the background and rolling steaalthily for these, just as Elise does.
 - After completing the temple lore, they receive a message from Verdant in the form of a letter, and hopefully realise that the comet may be used for the letter